LosLobosDev/sync-wiser/docs/adapters.md

 - **Pull**: Clients include their Yjs state vector.
 On brand-new docs the runtime omits the vector and sets `options.requestSnapshot = true` so servers can return a full snapshot cheaply.
 - **Push**: Persist incoming updates as opaque `Uint8Array` blobs.
 When `options.isSnapshot` is `true`, treat the payload as a complete snapshot for storage instead of an incremental diff.
 - **Transport**: REST endpoints, gRPC handlers, or message queues all work—the adapter only defines the signature.
+- **Lifecycle**: As soon as a `sync` adapter is passed to `new WiserRuntime({ sync, storage, ... })`, the runtime issues the initial pull inside `getDocument(...)`, then automatically pushes on every mutation or pending-sync replay—no extra plumbing required.

+### Built-in REST adapter

+`createRestSyncAdapter(options)` wires the sync contract over REST, keeping the payload format flexible.

+- **Server contract**: By default the adapter POSTs to `${baseUrl}/pull` and `${baseUrl}/push` with a bulk `documents` array (one entry per call).
+Responses must echo `dateLastSynced` so the client can checkpoint future pulls.
+Override `buildPullRequest`, `parsePullResponse`, `buildPushRequest`, or `parsePushResponse` when your API shape differs.
+- **Snapshots vs updates**: On first sync (`lastSynced === null`) the adapter expects the server to return a snapshot.
+Subsequent pulls should omit snapshots and respond with updates issued since the supplied `dateLastSynced`.
+- **Encoding**: Base64 is the default wire format.
+Provide `encodeUpdate`/`decodeUpdate` to swap in compressed binaries, hex strings, or anything else your backend prefers.
+- **Checkpoint persistence**: Supply `getLastSynced`/`setLastSynced` to route timestamps into your own storage (KV, IndexedDB, AsyncStorage).
+When unspecified, the adapter keeps an in-memory map for the lifetime of the runtime.
+- **Status UI**: Pair `createRestSyncAdapter` with `useSyncWiser()` to surface pull/push activity—and trigger manual reconciliations—directly from your React components.

 ## Realtime adapter (`Wiser.RealTime`)